C-2: UNDERGRADUATE REGISTRATION

-The campus Registrar is responsible for developing a registration calendar for each semester.
+The University Registrar is responsible for developing a registration calendar for each semester.

 The registration calendar is prioritized as follows:

-- Students with priority needs (authorized categories include honor students, students with disabilities, veterans and student athletes);
+- Students with priority needs (e.g., honor students, students with disabilities, veterans, and student athletes),

 - Graduate degree-seeking students,

-- Undergraduate degree students (descending order of total credits completed);
+- Undergraduate degree-seeking students (descending order of total credits completed).

-- Nondegree students (register on a space-available basis).
+- Non-degree-seeking students register on a space-available basis.

 The process for determining priority registration needs for categories of students is as follows:

-- Requests for priority registration shall be endorsed by a university dean/chancellor or delegate or the administrator with responsibility for that group of students.
+- Requests for priority registration must be endorsed by a University dean/chancellor, their delegate, or the administrator with responsibility for that group of students.

-- Requests for priority registration shall be in writing and submitted to the Vice President and Dean for Undergraduate Education and the Vice President for Enrollment Management.
+- Requests for priority registration must be in writing and submitted to the Vice President and Dean for Undergraduate Education and the Vice President for Enrollment Management.